 When you have got a big disruptive idea, you may not have any benchmarks or relevant industry data to learn from.
 You are essentially creating something entirely new that has not been done before.
 You need courage and determination to do this despite the unknowns that you may face.

 You can also create a spinoff or variation of an existing idea that has been met with great customer success.
 The meal delivery service industry is a good example of this.
 Blue Apron was one of the first companies to offer packaged weekly meals delivered to your home, saving you time going to the grocery store while helping you stay healthy and teaching you how to cook.
 Since then, many companies now offer this.
 Some provide additional options like paleo, gluten-free or other dietary choices such as SunBasket and yet others provide even pre-cut vegetables like Terra's Kitchen.
+In the car rental and transportation industry as well, companies like Lyft and locally based businesses have now developed models similar to Uber but with their own differentiating factors (better customer service, quality of vehicles) that make them stand out.

 5. Help Others